ripaclub/zf2-sphinxsearch-tool/README.md

 ### Configuration

 A Sphinx Search configuration can be defined via the `sphinxsearch` node element into you ZF2 configurations.
+The children of this node will be merged (i.e., added or substituted to) with defaults provided by ZF2 Sphinx Search Tool.

 It can have this children:

+- `variables`

+    This node contains the variables that will be substituted into all your Sphinx Search configuration options.
+    The default variables are `log_path`, `lib_path`, `run_path`, and `idx_path` (respectively set to `/var/log/sphinx/`, `/var/lib/sphinx`, `/var/run/sphinx/`, and `/var/idx/sphinx/`).
+    You can define your variables (or override the defaults) and use them into your other settings wrapping them inside brackets.

 - `searchd`